agama-project/agama/autoinstallation/README.md

 ##### Modifying the Installation Profile

-For various reasons, jsonnet may not be able to handle all of the profile changes that users may wish to make.
+Jsonnet may be unable to handle all of the profile changes that users wish to make.

 ```